kiranjagz/Student-Scores/README.md

 # Student-Scores

-F Sharp tutorial using a simple student score system
+F# tutorial using a simple student score system